sous-chefs/pyenv/README.md

-  virtualenv  # Optional: if passed, pip inside provided virtualenv would be used (by default system's pip) version     # Optional: if passed, the version the python package to install user        # Optional: if passed, the user to install the python module for options     # Optional: if passed, pip would install/uninstall packages with given options requirement # Optional: if true passed, install/uninstall requirements file passed with name property editable    # Optional: if true passed, install package in editable mode
+  virtualenv  # Optional: if passed, pip inside provided virtualenv would be used (by default system's pip) version     # Optional: if passed, the version the python package to install user        # Optional: if passed, the user to install the python module for umask       # Optional: if passed, the umask to set before installing the python module options     # Optional: if passed, pip would install/uninstall packages with given options requirement # Optional: if true passed, install/uninstall requirements file passed with name property editable    # Optional: if true passed, install package in editable mode